Azure/azure-powershell/documentation/testing-docs/test-matrix-for-az-accounts.md

 ## How To Test

-1. How to test LRO
+1. How to Test Long Running Operation (LRO)

 ```powershell
 New-AzResourceGroupDeployment -Name xxxx -ResourceGroupName xxxx -TemplateFile path-to-template-file